UnitTestBot/jacodb/api.md

 #### `refresh()`

-Refreshes state of `jcdb` instance and state of file systen.
-Should be called to clean up jars/folders that loaded versions are out of data and which are not used by any classpaths created by `jcdb` instance
+Refreshes state of `JacoDB` instance and state of file systen.
+Should be called to clean up jars/folders that loaded versions are out of data and which are not used by any classpaths created by `JacoDB` instance

 #### `rebuildFeatures()`

-Rebuild indexes for features installed in `jcdb`
+Rebuild indexes for features installed in `JacoDB`

 #### `awaitBackgroundJobs()`